stig/phageapp/README.md

 * Rules / game guide.
 Since this is a game nobody is likely to have played before, we need to present the rules
 * Localisations
 * Polish.
 It absolutely must look good, but I'm happy about it not being too full-featured.
+* Share with Twitter / Facebook / email

 Suggested timeline
 ------------------